johno/pixyll/README.md

 See [documentation](http://bryanbraun.github.io/anchorjs/#basic-usage) for more options.

+### Utterances
+[Utterances](https://utteranc.es/): _A lightweight comments widget built on GitHub issues.
+Use GitHub issues for blog comments, wiki pages and more!_ You can turn it on by adding a github repository to `utterances_repo`, in the form of `user/repo-name`.

+The issue terminology can be customized using key `utterances_issue-term`, the default is `"pathname"`, some of the other options are `"url"` and `"title"`.
+The full list of options can be found in the official documentation.

+The theme can be changed using key `utterances_theme`, the default is `github-light`, the full list as of today is: `github-dark`, `github-dark-orange`, `icy-dark`, `dark-blue`, `photon-dark`.
+You can also find this list on the official website.

 ### Put in a Pixyll Plug

 If you want to give credit to the Pixyll theme with a link to <http://pixyll.com> or my personal website <http://johnotander.com> somewhere, that'd be awesome.
 No worries if you don't.